Tacony-Palmyra | Burlington-Bristol | Riverside-Delanco | Minor Bridges

 - total length from abutment to abutment is 3,659 feet

 - bridge is 38 feet wide and carries three lanes of vehicular traffic (two into Philadelphia and one into New Jersey) and also pedestrians across the river.
-In 1977, lanes were widened, thus changing from four lanes of vehicular traffic
+In 1977, lanes were widened, thus changing from four lanes of vehicular traffic to three

 - vertical clearance under main arch span at the center is 61 feet at high tide